Top 5 Keyboards with weighted keys for beginners:

 Overall, you will enjoy the elegant look of the piano chassis which provides a soothing aesthetic appeal while you are busy making great music.

-- Duet mode to allow teacher and student work on the keyboard at the same time
+- Duet mode to allow teacher and student to work on the keyboard at the same time

 - Two-track recorder for documenting playing sessions